Jump to main content

 Calculating Distances between Satellite Fixes

-1. Track Map: you will need to print this map out to use later.
-It shows the locations of "Gus" where satellite fixes were made.
+1. Track Map: Zoom into the map to display the whole track.
+You will need to print this map out to use later.
+It shows the locations of animal "83_22914" where satellite fixes were made.

-2. Open the Distance Generator by clicking on the link at the bottom of the "Gus" page.
+2. Open the Distance Generator.
 The Distance Generator page has a form where you can enter latitude and longitude data.
 The form will calculate the distance between the two points.

-1. From the Satellite Data Sheet, copy and paste the latitude and longitude from the first sighting of "Gus" into the "From" box on the Distance Generator form.
-(You will need to remove "Lon1 :" from this entry.)
+1. From your downloaded data table, copy and paste the latitude and longitude from the first sighting of animal "83_22914" into the "From" box on the Distance Generator form.
+You might need to sort the data based on the observation data (obs_date column).
+The first observation point for animal "83_22914" should be 08/13/95.

 2. Repeat your steps for the "To" location.

-3. To calculate how far "Gus" has traveled during this study, copy the latitude and longitude from the last entry (23.03.04) and paste this information in the To box.
-(Again, you will need to remove "Lon1 :" from this entry.)
+3. To calculate how far animal "83_22914" has traveled during this study, copy the latitude and longitude from the last entry (09/03/95) and paste this information in the To box.

-4. Click on the "Look it up!" button.
-You should come up with 632 miles.
-The problem with this calculation is that it is as the crow flies and any side trips "Gus" takes aren't taken into account.
+4. Click on the "Compute" button.
+Choose kilometers (km) as the unit for your result.
+The problem with this calculation is that it is as the crow flies and any side trips animal "83_22914" takes aren't taken into account.
 To be more accurate you will need to do the calculations between each sighting and add your results.
+You can also check the data table on the OBIS-SEAMAP, which includes all the 22 tracked animals.
+For each tracked animal there should be a column with total traveled kilometers (km).

 Productivity and the Movement of "Gus"

-1. From the WhaleNet Archive of STOP Data, Maps, and Information, click on a harbor porpoise.
-"Gus" has been chosen for this example.
+1. From the OBIS-SEAMAP Dataset, click on a harbor porpoise.
+Animal "83_22914" has been chosen for this example.

 2. On this page you will need to obtain data about "Gus" in two places: "Gus" Track Map and Productivity Map.
 Print both of these maps.
 Note that the redder colors on the Productivity Map indicate areas of higher concentrations of chlorophyll.